An inference is a conclusion that the reader makes while using the clues within a text.

-So, an author may not explicitly say something, but they leave little hints behind, and you have to connect the dots to form a conclusion.
+So, even when an author doesn’t explicitly express something, he or she can leave tiny hints in the text, and it’s up to you to connect these dots and come to a conclusion.

 Next Lesson: Historical Context

-So, let’s look at a couple of examples.
+Now, let’s take a look at a few examples.

 “Charlene’s toddlers are upstairs in bed asleep.
 She’s hearing loud thumps and then crying.”

 So we know that the toddlers are in bed asleep.
 Then, Charlene hears a loud thump and crying.
 So you may infer, and also Charlene may infer, that (or maybe one) her toddlers have fallen out of the bed.

 Well. this example is not saying that the toddler or the toddlers did fall out of bed.
 Neither does it say that Charlene went running upstairs and was finding the child on the bedroom’s floor, but you may infer so as you know the child was sleeping in bed and then we heard a thump.

 Probably the child fell on the floor after which it started to cry.
 Because her child is scared because it woke up at night or hurt as it fell on the floor, Charlene may infer that her child had fallen out of bed.
 And the reader can also infer that has what happened when they’re processing the story to figure out the things the writer was trying to convey with the given clues.

 Now, let’s take a look at one more example.